Analysis | Ohio voters asked for fairness in redistricting. They didn’t get it.

 The court’s ruling noted that an expert witness in the legislative case, Kosuke Imai of Harvard University, used a simulation redistricting algorithm and generated 5,000 possible plans, “none of which favored a party as strongly as the plan adopted by the commission.”

-Redistricting commissions have proven themselves in some other states, particularly those where the control is vested almost entirely in citizens rather than politicians.
-In both Colorado and Michigan, where citizens ultimately control the line drawing, assessments of new maps have noted the lack of partisan advantage for either party.
+Redistricting commissions have proved themselves in some other states, particularly those where the control is vested almost entirely in citizens rather than politicians.
+In both Colorado and Michigan, where citizens ultimately control the drawing of lines, assessments of new maps have noted the lack of partisan advantage for either party.

 In the Ohio case, Chief Justice Maureen O’Connor, a Republican, joined with three Democrats to strike down the legislative maps.
 In a concurring opinion, O’Connor highlighted the weaknesses of the system Ohio has adopted.